with Brent Morton

 These courses are offered at three rate options to support meaningful access at different economic levels.
 If you are able to support our efforts to make this series and other events more accessible, please consider the Supporting rate.
 If you need financial support to access this offering, purchase at the Supported rate.
 Otherwise, Sustaining is the market value rate that includes consideration for the instructor’s compensation and hosting expenses.
 The following rates are for each course.

 $425 – Supporting

 $325 – Supported

-Once they have completed a full course, participants may repeat courses at a discounted rate.
-If these options still make this course out of reach, please contact us at email@example.com with “Mindfulness” in the subject line.
+Once they have completed a full course, participants may repeat courses a 20% discount off the Sustaining rate.
+Please email email@example.com.
+If these three tiers still make this course out of reach, please contact us at firstname.lastname@example.org with “Mindfulness” in the subject line.

 Brent Morton has been meditating in the mindfulness tradition starting in 2007.
 He has trained extensively in the Theravada Buddhist (mindfulness) tradition, spending over a year in silent retreat and practicing in Burma, Thailand, and India.
 He completed a four-year mindfulness teacher training with Jack Kornfield through Spirit Rock Meditation Center in Marin, California, in 2016.
 He has taught meditation trainings, retreats, and teacher training since 2014.
 Brent moved to Kauai last year after living and teaching in the Seattle area for most of his life.

 These courses can be taken as part of a four-part Mindfulness Teacher Training.
 This training has two additional modules for trainees only.
 Learn more here.